In Greece, talk of dark agenda behind debt deadlock

-ATHENS (Reuters) - Warnings of dark forces bent on pushing Greece out of the euro and its leftist government out of power have increasingly moved from the fringes toward the mainstream, as talks in Brussels to secure vital bailout funds enter their final phase.
+ATHENS, June 25 (Reuters) - Warnings of dark forces bent on pushing Greece out of the euro and its leftist government out of power have increasingly moved from the fringes towards the mainstream, as talks in Brussels to secure vital bailout funds enter their final phase.

 Rumblings of international conspiracies have featured in the rhetoric of the ruling Syriza party ever since it won power in January, vowing to reverse the harsh austerity imposed under the European Union and International Monetary Fund bailout.